AmanWorku/hello-rails-back-end/README.md

 # 📖 [Hello Rails Backend] <a name="about-project"></a>

-> Hello Rails React is a simple web app that combines functionalities of Ruby on Rails and React.
-It allows users to get a random greeting from the backend API.
-You can use the button to displ
+> Hello Rails Backend is an api made using ruby on rails and it serves random greeting message on its home page.

 ## 🛠 Built With <a name="built-with"></a>

 ### Tech Stack <a name="tech-stack"></a>

-> Describe the tech stack and include only the relevant sections that apply to your project.

 <details>